 No floor plans of the existing upper floors of the hotel have been submitted to assess the existing car parking requirement for the established use.
-However, the proposed change of use to 11 apartments requires up-to a maximum of 23 spaces (including visitors) with 4 provided which is of concern.
+However, the proposed change of use to 9 apartments requires up-to a maximum of 22 spaces (including visitors) with 4 provided which is of concern.

-The Councils SPG for Access, Circulation & Parking advises that the maximum off-street car parking can be reduced where a site is sustainably located.
+The Councils SPG for Access, Circulation & Parking advises that the maximum offstreet car parking can be reduced where a site is sustainably located.
 Taking into account the proximity of local facilities, bus stops and train services the proposed car parking can be reduced by 1 space per apartment, with short term visitor parking taking place on-street.
-On this basis, the total off-street car parking requirement would be 11 spaces with 4 provided.
+On this basis, the total off-street car parking requirement would be 9 spaces with 4 provided.

-There is concern with regard to the shortfall of off-street car parking provision.
-However, taking into account the proposal brings a derelict building back into use and that the previous use would have generated a greater car parking requirement, the proposal is acceptable on balance, subject to the identified conditions.
+Therefore there is concern with regard to the shortfall of off-street car parking provision; however, taking into account the proposal brings a derelict building back into use and that the previous use would have generated a greater car parking requirement, the proposal is acceptable on balance.